cca/moodle-styles/mod_data/readme.md

 DB `number` fields are rendered as text inputs.
 We can fix this with the activity's JS; see towards the top of timetracker.js for an example..

 When you edit an entry with a date, the date resets to one day earlier.
 You can change it back but it's easy to miss and annoying to do every time.
-We might be able to fix this with JS: 1) identify you're on an entry being editing (it will have a `rid` parameter in the URL), 2) set the date to one day later than its current value.
+See how we warn about this in timetracker.js.
+We could fix the date but it's rather complicated; we can't just add 1 to the days input's value, because the month and/or year might also change, and we also have to factor in leap years.

 The way the list view renders, you cannot use a single table, because the header has to be rendered in its own table.
 Moodle's rich text filters won't let you open but not close a tag, so you can't open a table in the header and close it in the footer.
 This also means each repeated entry has to also be _in its own table_.
 This is terrible for accessibility and we should migrate to non-table elements and a CSS grid.